DrSloth/Sashimi/typechecker/README.md

-A very simple type checker for a language i am writing.
+A very simple type checker for Sashimi.
-I still don't have a name for the language...